Taxation of international executives

 Other taxes levied on the gross salary

-End of services bonus gratification is exempt of tax according to the limits fixed by the labor law.
+Redundancy allowance is tax exempt according to the limits fixed by the labor law.
 Or in accordance with amounts limits fixed by employees’ redundancy payments for economic reasons and approved by the redundancy control committee or by the labor board or fixed by the restructuring and improvement committee decisions for companies with public participation.

 Are there any concessions made for expatriates in Tunisia?